Agustín Agualongo: Military service

-He was captured and executed in Popayán in 1824, unaware that he had achieved the rank of general.
+He was captured by Bolívar's forces and executed in Popayán on 13 July 1824, unaware that he had achieved the rank of general.
 His last words were "Viva el rey!" or "Long live the king!"
 His remains were interred in a church in Popayán.
 In 1987, they were taken away by a cell of the guerrilla group M-19 led by Antonio Navarro Wolff.
 The remains were only returned in 1990.